saquib0509/saquib0509/README.md

 - 🎓 **B.Tech in Electronics & Communication Engineering** from Ramaiah Institute of Technology, Bengaluru.
 - 💼 Experience in **Java Development, Frontend Engineering, and API Integration**.
-- 🛠 Skilled in **JDBC, Collections, File Handling, REST APIs, and Enterprise Backend Modules**.
+- 🛠 Skilled in **Full Stack, Java, SpringBoot, REST APIs, and Enterprise Backend Modules**.
 - 📚 Always exploring **new technologies** and contributing to open-source projects.

 **Goal:** To create impactful software solutions that solve real-world problems.